puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings_style.md

 Add descriptions to the type and its attributes by passing either a here document (heredoc) or a short string to the `desc` method.
 Strings automatically detects much of the information for types, including the parameters and properties, collectively known as attributes.

 To document the resource type itself, pass a here document (heredoc) to the `desc` method immediately after the type definition.
-This allows you to use multiple lines and String comment tags for your type documentation.
+Using a heredoc allows you to use multiple lines and String comment tags for your type documentation.
 For details about heredocs in Puppet, see [strings]({{puppet}}/lang_data_string.html#heredocs) in the language reference.

 For attributes, where a short description is usually enough, pass a string to `desc` in the attribute.
 Strings interprets text strings passed to `desc` in the same way it interprets the `@param` tag.
 Descriptions passed to `desc` should be no more than 140 characters.
 If you need a long description for an attribute, pass a heredoc to `desc` in the attribute itself.